-Youth Engagement through Youth Forums
+Youth + Social Change through Youth Forums

 Placing youth voice at the center of social change, Youth Forums can provide an engaging, empowering way to develop consensus, discuss issues and build community among youth in a community.
 As a structured, purposeful event, Youth Forums are meant to give youth an opportunity to express their ideas, opinions, and needs to adults or other youth.
 Youth Forums can be youth-led or adult-led; because the purpose of Youth Forums is to engage youth voice, young people should be prepared to share it.
 Rather than all talking, multiple engagement styles should be used.
 Youth don’t need permission to share youth voice or change the world—Youth Forums just make it easier for them to do both.

 Before you launch a Youth Forum, there are many roles to understand.

 - What is your objective for hasting a Youth Forum?

 - What resources is your organization willing to commit to your Youth Forum, including staff, financial resources and expertise?